Gene42/phenotips-niaid/README.md

 5. `genetic-evaluation`

 **Importing the XAR files**:
-Upon launching the PhenoTips software, click on `Administration` in the top left corner.
-From there, click on `Import` in the left menu panel.
-Proceed to upload the XAR files inside of the above listed modules.
-Once the XAR files are added under "Available packages", you must click on the XAR package and click on `import` that shows up under "Package Content" in the right panel.
+- Upon launching the PhenoTips software, click on `Administration` in the top left corner.
+- From there, click on `Import` in the left menu panel.
+- Proceed to upload the XAR files inside of the above listed modules.
+- Once the XAR files are added under "Available packages", you must click on the XAR package and click on `import` button that shows up under "Package Content" in the right panel.